intel-iot-devkit/snap-rhaws/README.md

 # snap-rhaws

-Source code used in "Using Intel NUC and Ubuntu Linux to Build a Cloud-Connected Sensor Application."
+Source code used in "Using the Intel® NUC and Ubuntu\* to Build a Cloud-Connected Sensor Application."